anesukuveya16/shift-planner-manager-service/README.md

-Shift planner: Manager Service
+# Shift Planner: Manager Service

-This microservice is part of a employee scheduling system in the health sector.
-The Manager Microservice focuses on enabling managers to:
+This microservice is part of an **employee scheduling system** in the healthcare sector.

+The **Manager Microservice** focuses on enabling managers to:

 - View and manage employee schedules
 - Approve or reject shift requests

-- Approve or rejcet vacation requests
+- Approve or reject vacation requests
 - Update schedules

-It operates independently of the Employee Microservice but communicates with it to ensure proper validation of employee data,  as well as to maintain consistency across services.
+It operates **independently** of the Employee Microservice but communicates with it to:

+- To ensure proper validate employee of data
+- Maintain consistency across the services

-Tech Stack
+## Tech Stack

-Java (SapMachine 21)
+- Java (SapMachine 21)

-Spring Boot
+- Spring Boot

-H2 Database (in-memory)
+- H2 Database (in-memory)

-Maven
+- Maven

-Lombok
+- Lombok

-JUnit 5 for testing
+- JUnit 5 for testing

-Rest assured for testing
+- Rest Assured for integration testing

-Key Features
+##  Key Features

 - Approve or reject shift requests
 - Approve or reject vacation requests
 - Update employee schedules based on manager actions
 - Get a specific employee’s schedule for a given day

-- Get a list employee´s shift request in a specifc date range
+- Get a list of an employee’s shift requests in a specific date range
 - Delete existing schedules

-- Retreive team calendar for specifc date range and location
+- Retrieve team calendar for a specific date range and location

-- Validation layer to ensure business rules (e.g., no overlapping shifts)
+- Validation layer to enforce business rules (e.g., no overlapping shifts)

+##  Unit tests cover

+Shift request validation

+Vacation request validation

+Schedule conflict detection

+Successful and failing approval flows

+##  Integration tests cover

-REST Endpoints
+REST Endpoints functionality

+##  Validation rules

+Shifts and vacations must not overlap

+Only "pendin" shift or vacation requests can be approved

+Vacation days must be valid future dates

+Weekly working hours must not be exceeded

+Annual vacation days must not be exceeded

+##  REST Endpints

 Schedule Request
 | Method | Endpoint                                      | Description             |